HewlettPackard/iLOAmpPack-Redfish-API-Docs/source/includes/_iloamp_msgregs.md

 |Resolution|Ensure that the property is in the request body and has a valid value and resubmit the request if the operation failed.

 ### Base.1.1.PropertyNotWritable
-Indicates that a property was given a value in the request body, but the property is a readonly property.
+Indicates that a property was given a value in the request body, but the property is a read only property.

 | | |
 |:---|:---|